Language: EN

 One of the most important features of lambda functions is that they do not have their own this context.

 Instead, this is inherited from the context in which the function is defined.
-This can be useful when working with methods within objects and wanting to maintain the context of this.
+This can be useful when working with methods within objects and you want to maintain the this context.

 class Counter {